bird-house/birdhouse-deploy/birdhouse/README.md

 deployment via the [override
 mechanism](https://docs.docker.com/compose/extends/).

-The automatic deployment is able to handle multiple repos so will trigger if this repo or your private-personalized-config repo changes, giving you automated continuous deployment.
+The automatic deployment is able to handle multiple repos, so will trigger if this repo or your private-personalized-config repo changes, giving you automated continuous deployment.
 See the continuous deployment setup section below and the variable `AUTODEPLOY_EXTRA_REPOS` in